opf/openproject/frontend/doc/BUILD.md

 The resulting output of this buildstep can be found in `./app/assets/javascripts/bundles/openproject-core-app.js`

-This is done via `gulp webpack` (see `gulpfile.js`, Line 63 ff.).
+This is done via `npm run webpack` (see `frontend/package.json`).
 The actual entrypoint for this is `./frontend/app/openproject-app.js`.

 It contains only the the JavaScript needed for the AngularJS based part of the codebase (and `lodash`).